sebsto/amplify-ios-getting-started/03_initialize_amplify.md

     pod install --repo-update
     ```

-5. After doing this, you should now see file called `iOS Getting Started.xcworkspace`.
+5. After doing this, you should now see a file called `iOS Getting Started.xcworkspace`.
 You are required to use this file from now on instead of the `iOS Getting Started.xcodeproj` file.

     To verify you are in the correct directory, it should look like this:
     ```zsh